Enumeration of Complex and Real Surfaces via Tropical Geometry: Introduction

-More concretely, with start with three-dimensional version of the lattice path algorithm, which enumerates singular tropical surfaces with a given Newton polytope that pass through a collection of points arranged on a generic line in a special way (cf. \cite{Mi2}).
-Contrary to the planar curve case, the corresponding lattice paths can be disconnected (we call it ``lattice path with a gap"), and the problem of inscribing one of the five possible circuits (see \cite{MMS}) into the given lattice path turns to be a non-trivial combinatorial task, which results both in local (i.e., related to the circuit) and global (i.e., related to the whole lattice path) restrictions.
+with a given Newton polytope that pass through a collection of points arranged on a generic line in a special way (see Lemmas \ref{lBCE}, \ref{lD1}, \ref{lD2}, \ref{lD3}, \ref{lA1}, \ref{lA2}, \ref{lA3}, and \ref{lA4} in Section \ref{sec-circuit}).
+Its idea is very similar to the original Mikhalkin's lattice path algorithm for plane tropical curves (cf. \cite{Mi2}).
+However, in the case of tropical surfaces, the corresponding lattice paths can be disconnected, and the problem of inscribing one of the five possible circuits dual to the face with a singular point of a singular tropical surface\footnote{Recall that a \emph{circuit} is a set of lattice points that is affinely dependent but such that each proper subset is affinely independent.} (see \cite{MMS}) into the given lattice path turns to be a non-trivial combinatorial task, which results both in local (i.e., related to the circuit) and global (i.e., related to the whole lattice path) restrictions.
 Notice also that if the line of point constraints is sufficiently close to one of the coordinate axes, in the planar curve case, the lattice path algorithm converges to a Caporaso-Harris algorithm \cite{GM} which counts tropical curves with relatively simple circuits represented by unit parallelograms and multiple edges, and this leads to a much simpler floor-diagram algorithm \cite{BM}.
-In its turn, a similar enumeration of singular tropical surfaces necessarily involves surfaces with circuits represented by unit parallelograms and double edges as well as by pentatopes, which are much more involved (for example, their classification up to $\Aff(\Z^3)$-equivalence is infinite, see \cite{MMS}).
+In its turn, a similar enumeration of singular tropical surfaces necessarily involves surfaces (see \cite[Appendix]{MMS2}) with circuits represented by unit parallelograms and double edges as well as by pentatopes, which are much more involved (for example, their classification up to $\Aff(\Z^3)$-equivalence is infinite, cf. \cite{MMS}).

-The next step is a correspondence statement, which to a given configuration of points in the big torus of the given toric three-fold and a singular tropical surface passing through the tropicalized point configuration associates all possible singular algebraic surfaces which contain the original point configuration and tropicalize to the given singular tropical surface.
-An important intermediate step in the correspondence is the finding of possible locations of tropical singular points, which can be done in several ways, contrary to the planar curve case (cf. \cite{MMS,MMS1}).
+The next result is a correspondence statement, which to a given configuration of points $\bp$ in the big torus of the given toric three-fold and a singular tropical surface $S$ passing through the tropicalized point configuration $\bx$ associates all possible singular algebraic surfaces which contain the configuration $\bp$ and tropicalize to $S$, in particular, we compute the number of such algebraic surfaces, called the \emph{multiplicity} $\mt(S,\bx)$ of the pair $(S,\bx)$.
+Thus, we obtain the formula for the degree of the discriminant $\Sing(\Delta)$ in the tautological linear system on the toric variety associated with a convex lattice polytope $\Delta$: